 Support for departments

-The Careers Service provides strategic and practical support for departments through the Departmental Employability Lead (DEL) to identify and action a programme level view, and integration, of support for employability within the curriculum.
+The Careers Service provides strategic and practical support to departments helping them to integrate and develop employability within the curriculum.
 An outline of support available is given below but support is not limited to these activities.

 - Support for student reflection on skills, attributes and experience

 - Input into design and delivery of academic modules, primarily where focused on credit bearing/embedded career decision making, employability and/or graduate skills and attribute enhancement.

 - Support for design and implementation of assessment and feedback

 - Support for academic and professional staff on career management skills and enabling student reflection

 - Links to employers to provide input into programme design; input into modules; opportunities for student research, projects, placements